nens/threedi-docs/source/h_schema_300.rst

 - memory_control
 - table_control

-For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`
+For a complete and detailed overview of the changes in each of the tables and columns, see the :download:`Migration guide spreadsheet <other/3Di database schema 219 to schema 300.xlsx>`

 The changes to structure control are significant.
 The schema is strongly simplified, and some important changes have been made to facilitate a much more user friendly workflow.
 Structure control can be shown and edited on the map, because all layers involved now have a geometry.